Our Code, Our Standards

 After more than a year of consultation, we’re happy to share the final Code of Professional Responsibility and Standards for the Teaching Profession.
 Our Code Our Standards has been crafted by teachers, leaders and teaching experts to articulate the expectations and aspirations of our profession.

-We’re printing copies of the Code and Standards booklet to share with every school and centre throughout the country – we expect these to arrive in your staffrooms later in July.
+We’ve printed copies of the Code and Standards booklet to share with every school and centre throughout the country.

-If your school needs additional printed copies, please email email@example.com.
+If your school or centre needs additional printed copies, please email email@example.com.

 These values underpin Our Code, Our Standards.
 They define, inspire and guide us as teachers.